 Before you set up your account, you may want to spend a few minutes thinking about what you want to get out of Flextivity.
 Of course, Flextivity helps you successfully manage basic security such as Anti-Malware protection and a powerful Network Firewall across the computers in your organization.
 However, Flextivity goes beyond this.
 We have included a few tools to help you get the most out of your deployment.
-You can download a PDF version of this manual for offline use here: Download PDF

 Table of Contents